PokemonAutomation/AutoMaxLair/README.md

 AutoMaxLair was initially written by [ercdndrs](https://github.com/ercdndrs).
 It has been supported by code contributions from [pifopi](https://github.com/pifopi) and [denvoros](https://github.com/denvoros), as well as advice and testing by multiple users in the [Pokemon Automation Discord](https://discord.gg/PokemonAutomation) and extra code contributions from users Miguel90 and fawress.

 ## Supporting us
 All the support we ask for is that you share our work with your friends if you have enjoyed using it.
-In the spirit of transparency, we also ask that you disclose the use of our tool (or at least indicating you used automation) when sharing photos of Pokemon caught using it.
+Further, in the spirit of transparency, we would prefer that you disclose the use of our tool (or at least indicating you used automation) when sharing photos of Pokemon caught using it.
+If that is not an option, we ask that you do avoid explicitly or implicltly claiming that these Pokemon were caught manually.

 ## Changelog
 ### v0.2-beta